Shray64/Shray64.github.io/_pages/about.md

   - /about.html
 ---

 I recently received my B.E (Hons) degree in Computer Science and Engineering with a Minor in Data Science from the Birla Institute of Techonology and Science, Pilani (BITS Pilani).
 I am currently working as a research intern at the Massachussets Institute of Technology at the Joint Program on the Science and Policy of Global Change where I am investigating the use of Upsupervised and Supervised Machine Learning approaches to predict extreme precipitation events and idenitfy accompanying synoptic scale atmospheric forcing patterns.
-With previous research experience in the fields of Computer Vision and Explainable AI, I am very interested in exploring their applications in interdisciplinary research areas including Climate Science, Agriculture, Remote Sensing and bio-medical image analysis.
+With previous research experience in the fields of Computer Vision and Explainable AI, I am very interested in exploring their applications in interdisciplinary research areas including Climate Science, Agriculture, Remote Sensing Physics-Guided Machine Learning and and bio-medical image analysis.